-As the fifth most common cancer in Europe, bladder cancer affects hundreds of thousands of people.
-We’re dedicated to helping patients and their loved ones find hope and relief, through improving targeted therapies and deepening our understanding of this complex disease.
+We are striving to reduce this threat, and are dedicated to helping patients and their loved ones find hope and relief.
+To do this, we are developing targeted therapies and deepening our understanding of this complex disease.

 Our understanding of bladder cancer

-People living with the disease often face poor outcomes, with a 5% survival rate over five years for metastatic settings.
-This means there is a high unmet need for new treatment options in this space.
+People living with the disease often face poor outcomes, a 5% survival rate over five years for metastatic settings.
 At Janssen we are embracing this challenge.

 There is strong scientific evidence to show that the earlier the diagnosis of bladder cancer, the better the prognosis is for patients.